reyreaud-l/threadpool/doc/src/pool_control.rst

 Here are the different constructors you can use:

 .. doxygenfunction:: ThreadPool::ThreadPool::ThreadPool(std::size_t)
-.. doxygenfunction:: ThreadPool::ThreadPool::ThreadPool(std::size_t, std::size_t)
+.. doxygenfunction:: ThreadPool::ThreadPool::ThreadPool(std::size_t, std::shared_ptr<Hooks>)

 The :code:`pool_size` parameter will determine the number of workers(threads) the pool will start when instantiating.
-The :code:`max_pool_size` is used by the pool to add more workers when all workers are working and a task comes in.

-For the first constructor, the :code:`max_pool_size` will be the :code:`pool_size` given as argument.

 Stopping the pool
 -----------------